Within the English department, students can choose one of two concentrations: the literature concentration and the writing concentration.

 The major with a literature concentration consists of at least ten English courses.
 These include:

-**English 100 (Introduction to Academic Writing) and English 202 (Writing Seminar), and 272/273 (Internship) do not count toward the literature concentration.
+**English 100 (Introduction to Academic Writing), English 202 (Writing Seminar), and 272/273 (Internship) do not count toward the literature concentration.

 In consultation with a department adviser, a student chooses at least ten literature and writing- or language-focused courses.
 These must include:

-**English 100 (Introduction to Academic Writing) and English 202 (Writing Seminar) do not count toward the writing concentration.
+**English 100 (Introduction to Academic Writing) does not count toward the writing concentration.

 Courses marked with an asterisk (*) may be repeated for credit when they address different topics.
 The adviser will authorize counting special topics courses toward the concentration when they are offered with a writing focus.